 Event applicants are required to follow all Texas Alcoholic Beverage Commission (TABC) laws, rules, and regulations and obtain any required TABC Permits.
 Licensing forms are available on the TABC website.
-This resource (pdf) is provided as a courtesy regarding the alcohol approval process (sell, serve, consume), and TABC Permit Approval Process.
+This resource (pdf) is provided as a courtesy regarding the alcohol approval process (sell, serve, consume), and the TABC permit approval process.
 Please plan and account for the time it takes to obtain all required signatures.

 Open and poured beverages require a Temporary Food Event permit (pdf) from Austin Public Health.